nyanwai/cute-alt-f3/README.md

 # cute-alt-f3
 it's like ALT-F4 but made by a dumb femboy (me)

+how to use?

+- press CTRL + ALT + F3

 how to add to startup?

 - windows + R